 Always assume your target audience is not ready to buy.
 Brands should move away from product-led messaging and focus on how to provide value for the potential buyer.
 It requires more than just making your audience aware of your brand – you must also give them a reason to engage with your content.
 Stop talking about your brand and your products and talk about your audience.
 Address their concerns, their needs and their aspirations.
 How can you add value to their working lives and make their day more productive and successful?

 It is critical to keep your brand front of mind from the inception of this journey and nurture your prospect every step of the way.
-A Demand Gen report revealed that of the top reasons why a buyer chose a winner vendor, 84% said the vendor solved a pain point and 64% said they ‘demonstrated a stronger knowledge of the solution area and the business landscape.’
-You need to consider how you can make your audience think about your brand, ever before they are actively considering a purchase.
+A Demand Gen report revealed that of the top reasons why a buyer chose a winning vendor, 84% said the vendor solved a pain point and 64% said they ‘demonstrated a stronger knowledge of the solution area and the business landscape.’
+You need to consider how you can make your audience think about your brand, even before they are actively considering a purchase.

-To achieve this, you need a solid content strategy that covers all stages of the buyer journey, from top of the funnel awareness content, through the consideration phase and right down to the bottom of funnel conversion content – plus added-value content to engage your current customers.
+To achieve this, you need a solid content strategy that covers all stages of the buyer journey, from top-of-the-funnel awareness content, through the consideration phase and right down to the bottom-of-funnel conversion content – plus added-value content to engage your current customers.
 More importantly, you need to deliver this content at the right time in the buyer journey, and the delivery is the key to success.

 How to make your brand stand out